SnowEx/uavsar_pytools/README.md

 For quick checks to visualize the data there is also a convenience method `scene.show(i = 1)` that allows you to quickly visualize the first image, or by iterating on i = 2,3,4, etc all the images in the zip file.
 This method is only available after converting binary images to array with `scene.url_to_tiffs()`.

+## Finding URLs for your images

+The provided jupyter notebook tutorial in the notebooks folder will walk you through generating a bounding box for your area of interest and finding urls through the [asf_search api](https://github.com/asfadmin/Discovery-asf_search).
+However if you can also use the [vertex website](https://search.asf.alaska.edu/).
+After drawing a box and selecting UAVSAR from the platform selection pane you will get a list of search results.

 ## Need more help?

 The notebook folder in this repository has example notebooks for how to utilize this repository or reach out with questions, features, bugs, or anything else.